 We're big fans of small spaces—in our world, square footage should never limit creativity.
-Well-executed pattern in close quarters is an enviable skill set we're down to master, which is why we enlisted some of our favorite décor masterminds to give us a master class in the art of layering.
-Our expert panel, here to answer our questions on how to make a major impact with minimal space, includes Twenty2 co-founder Kyra Hartnett, Alegria Home founder and designer Allison Jones, and Eskayel founder and designer Shanan Campanaro.
+Patterns are a small space's best friend because they add big personality without encroaching on precious square footage.
+But they can also make a room feel smaller, so it's crucial that patterns are executed in just the right way.
+That's why we enlisted some of our favorite décor masterminds to give us a master class in the art of patterns.
+Our expert panel, here to answer our questions on how to make a major impact with limited space, includes Twenty2 co-founder Kyra Hartnett, Alegria Home founder and designer Allison Jones, and Eskayel founder and designer Shanan Campanaro.

 Stay tuned for some next-level wisdom.